 As per the Hindu tradition, women who are experiencing menstruation or period (the regular discharge of blood and mucosal tissue from the inner lining of the uterus through the vagina) are forbidden to undertake religious activities or involve themselves in domestic works (including kitchen work) till they are in that state.
 They are even prohibited to touch things related to religion.
-If this requirement has been breached by mistake or due to other reasons, it leads to Rajaswala Dosh among the women who have violated this norm.
+If this requirement has been breached by mistake or due to other reasons, it leads to Rajaswala Dosha among the women who have violated this norm.
 Women fast on Rishi Panchami to get rid of this dosh.

 Rishi Panchami is also known as Bhai Panchami.
 Sisters tie rakhis to brothers on this day in the Maheshwari community.
 Sisters fast on this day and pray for their brother’s long life.
 They consume food only after performing the puja.
-Religious festivals are meant to boost our happiness.
-Having sufficient cash is also a requirement for happiness.
-But you can certainly make your finances boost.
-You can do it if you get our Free 2018 Finance Report

 The Story Behind Rishi Panchami

 As per the tradition, there once lived a Brahmin with his devoted wife in Vidarbha country.
 The Brahmin was having a son and a daughter.
 He married his daughter to a cultured Brahmin man but the girl’s husband met with an untimely death, rendering the girl to lead the life of a widow.
 She came back to her father’s place and began living there again.
 Some days later, the girl got worms all over the body.
 It created problems for her.
-This worried her parents, who visited a Rishi to seek a solution to the problem.
+This worried her parents, who visited Rishi to seek a solution to the problem.

 The Rishi also told the Brahmin that if the girl undertakes the Rishi Panchami fast with full faith and devotion and seeks forgiveness for her sins, she will get rid of her past actions (karma) and become free of the worms on her body.
 The girl did what she was told by her father and she got free of the worms.